276 North Main Street

 Ellen W. (Ayer) Wood, wife of William M. Wood, purchased the estate from the Dove family on July 7, 1891.
 William M. Wood then purchased a two and a half acre parcel of vacant land on the east side of North Main Street from William Poor, the wagon builder, in February 1892.
 The lot was between William Poor’s homestead southward to land of Susan Dove.
 The Wood family later acquired Wm.
 Poor’s house lot in August 1899 creating approximately 4½ acres between North Main Street and the river directly across the street from Arden.

-William Madison Wood remodel and reshape the former Dove estate into the home he named “Arden”.
+William Madison Wood remodeled and redesigned the former Dove estate into the home he named “Arden”.
 Wood acquired adjoining parcels of land along Poor Street north of the mansion house.
-He continued to enlarge the house and grounds building additional barns, chicken coops, a carriage barn, ice house, enlarged the superintendent’s cottage, built a coachman’s house, valet’s house and moved the former gardener’s cottage across the street from Arden.
-When wood constructed a large retaining wall along North Main St. he had a small pedestrian gateway and steps built to allowed the gardener easy access to the greenhouses.
+He continued to enlarge the house and grounds building additional barns, chicken coops, a carriage barn, icehouse, enlarged the superintendent’s cottage, built a coachman’s house, valet’s house and moved the former gardener’s cottage across the street from Arden.
+When wood constructed a large retaining wall along North Main St. he had a small pedestrian gateway and steps built to allow the gardener easy access to the greenhouses.
 Every necessary building needed for maintaining a gentleman’s farm was constructed.
 Wood also built a children’s playhouse and tennis courts.
 The former Poor’s Wagon Shop on Poor St. was moved on to the estate fronting on the pond that once powered its machinery.
 The building was transformed into the Arden Casino and theater.

-The 60 acre estate was landscaped with a beautiful allay of trees from the main house to the rear of the property.
+The 60-acre estate was landscaped with a beautiful allay of trees from the main house to the rear of the property.
 Greenhouses were enlarged and the Dove flower garden updated but saved.

 Wood lived here 20 years before beginning construction in 1918 of Shawsheen Village, his model community for employees of American Woolen Co.
 At this time Mr. Wood constructed “Aberfoyle” just north of the main house for his new personal secretary George Wallace.
 A sidewalk was built on the estate between the two houses for convenient access to Arden.

 Just prior to WWI William M. Wood constructed Lake Cottage, north of Arden and Orlando Cottage to the south of Arden for the use of his two sons Cornelius and William “Billy” Jr. after their marriages.
-William & Ellen (Ayer) Wood had four children; Rosalind b.
+William & Ellen (Ayer) Wood had four children: Rosalind b.
 1889 d.
 1971, William Madison Jr. b.
 1892 d.
 1922, Cornelius Ayer b.
 1893 – d.
 1979 and Irene b.
 1894 d.
 1918.
-William Madison Wood died on February 2, 1926 and wife Ellen Wheaton Ayer Wood in July 1951.
+William Madison Wood died on February 2, 1926, and wife Ellen Wheaton Ayer Wood in July 1951.
 All are interred at West Parish Garden Cemetery, Andover, MA

 The Arden Estate was inherited by son Cornelius A. Wood in 1926 and his wife Muriel.
 Cornelius died on May 13, 1972.
 Arden then past to his son Cornelius A. Wood Jr. in 1972 until his death on June 5, 2005.
 Cornelius Jr. set up the Sasah Associates Trust on Dec.
 24,1980.
 Mrs. Wood was named a Co-trustee in 2004.
 Rosalyn (Kempton) Wood b.
 Aug.
 28, 1939, continued ownership of Arden as Trustee.
 Mrs. Wood then embarked on an extensive campaign of restoration of the estate.
 The Mansion house, barn, Superintendent’s cottage, Lake House, the Stone house, reconstruction of a former barn, and the green house building.
 With the loss of the Arden Casino to fire in February 2014 plans moved forward and an exact replica of the Casino was completed in November 2015.
 Plans to renovate the Playhouse were about to begin when Rosalyn passed away on Dec.
-14, 2016 at Arden.
+14, 2016, at Arden.
 Rosalyn along with Victoria Wood Nagle were the Trustees in 2007.
 In 2017 Caleb Loring III became a co-trustee with Victoria.
-The deed was then transferred to ESN Assiciates, LLC on Sept.
-11, 2017 and recorded Oct.
+The deed was then transferred to ESN Associates, LLC on Sept.
+11, 2017, and recorded Oct.
 2.

-An active conservation restriction "in perpetuity" is held by the Trustees of the Reservations, with much of the 63.7 acres of the property, including the Casino and Playhouse, insuring that the estate will continue to be protected and preserved for future generations.
+An active conservation restriction "in perpetuity" is held by the Trustees of the Reservations, with much of the 63.7 acres of the property, including the Casino and Playhouse, ensuring that the estate will continue to be protected and preserved for future generations.

 Bibliography/References: